punithcsvp/task_manager/README.md

 Follow these steps to set up the project :

 ### 1️⃣ Clone the Repository
+ -> Go to your command Prompt :
+    ## Run the commands
  - git clone [ https://github.com/punithcsvp/task_manager.git ]
  - cd taskmanager